 Corps Member Training

-Your training begins soon after you accept your offer to join the corps and continues throughout your two-year commitment.
+Your TFA corps training begins soon after you accept your offer to join the corps and continues throughout your two-year commitment.
 This includes formal training and coaching offered through TFA, as well as coursework that you may need to complete as part of your teacher certification program.
-Here's how Teach For America will guide and support your development as a teacher and leader.
+Here’s how TFA will guide and support your development as a teacher and leader.

 Learn more about corps member training.